luizbgomide/sovereign/spells.md

 ### Geas - Level 4
 A single visible living creature is struck with a grim geas, forcing it to comply with a particular command or else suffer a progressively-worse affliction.

-The caster may lay one single-sentence command on the target that is neither suicidal, indefinitely imprecise, nor likely physically impossible for them to comply with.
+The caster lays one single-sentence command on the target that is neither suicidal, indefinitely imprecise, nor likely physically impossible for them to comply with.
 Thus, the caster could geas a man to kill his son or never seek to harm his lord, but he could not reasonably command a peasant to become king or bind someone to forever after comply with a master’s arbitrary commands.

 If the target then defies that geas or unreasonably delays its execution, they suffer an agonizing progressive wasting disease that will inevitably kill them in 1d6 weeks, applying -2 to their hit rolls and -1 to skill checks for each week that passes and halving their maximum HP.
 If they again begin complying with the geas afterwards or if the curse is lifted, the disease halts and reverses itself at the same rate it progressed.